Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Introduction

 \section{Introduction}

 The strong coupling constant $\alpha_s$ is a fundamental parameter of the QCD Lagrangian that enters theoretical computations for all hadronic scattering processes.
 A precise and accurate determination of $\alpha_s(Q)$ and its dependence on the energy scale $Q$ is of vital importance for the current precision-frontier program at the Large Hadron Collider (LHC), where vast amounts of data are being gathered and push the boundary of precision measurements to the next level~\cite{dEnterria:2022hzv}.
-The upcoming high-luminosity phase of the LHC (HL-LHC) will further increase the volume of high-precision data, demanding a matching increase in both the detector capabilities and precision of theoretical calculations to properly validate relationships between fundamental parameters of the Standard Model (SM), constrain properties of the Higgs boson, and search for new physics interactions.
+The upcoming high-luminosity phase of the LHC (HL-LHC) will further increase the volume of high-precision data, demanding a matching increase in both the detector capabilities and precision of theoretical calculations to properly validate relationships between fundamental parameters of the Standard Model (SM), constrain properties of the Higgs boson, and search for new physics.
 For instance, the running of $\alpha_s$ at the highest achieved energies may reveal the presence of new colored particles and influence the scale at which the SM couplings may unify.
-Variations in the observed $\alpha_s(M_Z)$ at the scales of order of the mass of $Z$ boson, $M_Z$, can affect projections for the range of energies at which the electroweak (EW) vacuum might shift from a metastable to a stable configuration.
+Variations in the observed $\alpha_s(M_Z)$ at the scales of order of the $Z$ boson mass, $M_Z$, can affect projections for the range of energies at which the electroweak (EW) vacuum might shift from a metastable to a stable configuration.

-Hence, the QCD coupling and its estimated uncertainty play a pivotal dual role of characterizing the universal force of nature and at the same time serving as a precise theoretical input for many standard candle processes in ongoing experiments.
-In particular, top-quark pair and Higgs boson production cross sections are very sensitive to the assumed $\alpha_s(M_Z)$: the associated uncertainty, entering at hadron colliders with the correlated PDF uncertainty, can potentially exceed those due to the scale dependence and experimental errors~\cite{Salam:2017qdl,Dulat:2018rbf}.
+Hence, the QCD coupling and its estimated uncertainty play a pivotal dual role of characterizing the universal force of nature and, at the same time, serving as a precise theoretical input for many standard candle processes in ongoing experiments.
+In particular, top-quark pair and Higgs boson production cross sections are very sensitive to the assumed $\alpha_s(M_Z)$.
+The associated uncertainty, which is correlated in hadron-collider predictions with the PDF uncertainty, can potentially exceed those due to the scale dependence and experimental errors~\cite{Salam:2017qdl,Dulat:2018rbf}.